-Chip Gagnon is a Professor of Politics.
-He teaches courses in the areas of international relations and comparative politics.
+Chip Gagnon is a Professor of Politics and Chair of the Department of Politics.
+He teaches courses in the area of international politics.

 His research interests include ethnic and nationalist conflict, the phenomenon of political demobilization, democracy promotion, and post-conflict societies.
-His current research projects include a focus on US democracy assistance in the post-war Balkans.
-A second project is looking at how images of a dangerous outside world are used as a domestic political resource.
+His current research projects focuses on how images of a dangerous outside world are used as a domestic political resource.
 He has also worked with anthropologist Stefan Senders on a multi-year project, "Interdisciplinary Perspectives on Post-Conflict Studies," based at the Judith Reppy Institute for Peace and Conflict Studies at Cornell University, where he is a long-term Visiting Scholar.
 His professional website is located at chipgagnon.com.

 Education: BSFS, Georgetown University; MIA, MA , PhD, Columbia University.

 Office hours: Fall 2024, Muller 324

 - Th 11:10am-12:30pm

 - and by appointment